Skip to main content

 USDA agricultural projections are updated annually following the October release of USDA’s World Agricultural Supply and Demand Estimates (WASDE) report.
 USDA and ERS provide multiple annual outputs covering each year’s projections:

-• USDA Agricultural Projections report: Released in February each year, this comprehensive report includes analysis of the U.S. and macroeconomic projections released the previous Novemberalong with data and analysis of additional farm sector indicators, such as farm income, specialty crops, aggregate U.S. trade, and international trade projections for the next 10 years.
-See the full set of the most recent and historic USDA Agricultural Projections reports and tables here.
+• USDA Agricultural Projections report: Released in February each year, this comprehensive report includes analysis of the U.S. and macroeconomic projections released the previous November—along with data and analysis of additional farm sector indicators, such as farm income, specialty crops, aggregate U.S. trade, and international trade projections for the next 10 years.

-• Agricultural Baseline Database: Updated annually in early November, this custom-query database provides access to current and historical 10-year U.S. farm sector projections, consistent with USDA's annual early release tables and USDA Agricultural Projections Reports.
+• Agricultural Baseline Database: Updated annually in early November, this custom-query database provides access to the most recent 10-year U.S. farm sector projections, consistent with USDA's annual early release tables and USDA Agricultural Projections Reports.
 November updates include an additional year of projections for major U.S. field crops (corn, sorghum, barley, oats, wheat, rice, sugar, soybeans, and upland cotton) and livestock (beef, pork, poultry and eggs, and dairy).
-Projections from past years are also available.

 • Visualization: U.S. Agricultural Baseline Projections: Updated annually in November to include the most recent projection data, this data product provides visual access to U.S. farm sector projections.
 You can also access the data from the Agricultural Baseline Database page.